buildpacks/spec/platform.md

 The following is true of all lifecycle phases:

-1. command line inputs ALWAYS take precedence over other inputs
+- Command line inputs ALWAYS take precedence over other inputs
-1. IF `CNB_PLATFORM_API=<major>[.<minor]` is set in the lifecycle's execution environment, the lifecycle MUST do one the following before attempting to parse other inputs
+- IF `CNB_PLATFORM_API=<major>[.<minor]` is set in the lifecycle's execution environment, the lifecycle MUST do one the following before attempting to parse other inputs
-    1. conform behavior to the given version of the platform API specification
+    - Conform behavior to the given version of the platform API specification
-    1. fail if it does not support the requested API version
+    - Fail if it does not support the requested API version

 #### `detector`
 The platform MUST execute `detector` in the build environment